-Budget Session: Violence in the name of protest weakens the country, says President Kovind
+Budget Session: Economic Survey tabled in Parliament by Nirmala Sitharaman

-Opposition leaders, including Congress President Sonia Gandhi, protested outside Parliament against the CAA and the NRC ahead of the session.
+The government will release the Economic Survey for 2019-’20 later in the day.

-The Budget Session of Parliament began on Friday with an address by President Ram Nath Kovind to the joint sitting of two Houses of Parliament.
-Amid the ongoing anti-Citizenship Amendment Act protests, the president said the amended law fulfilled Mahatma Gandhi’s dream.
-“My government believes that mutual discussions and debates further strengthen democracy,” said Kovind.
-“At the same time, any kind of violence in the name of protest weakens the society and the country.”
+Finance Minister Nirmala Sitharaman introduced the Economic Survey in Parliament’s Budget Session on Friday.
+The session began with an address by President Ram Nath Kovind to the joint sitting of two Houses of Parliament.
+The president said the amended law fulfilled Mahatma Gandhi’s dream, which triggered an uproar from the Opposition.

 Addressing media before the session, Prime Minister Narendra Modi said he hoped for detailed discussions on the economy.
 “I want wide-ranging, qualitative discussion on economy in both houses,” said Modi in his customary remarks at the start of a session.
 “Our session should be focused on economic matters and how India can take advantage of the current global economic situation.”